PetrKryslUCSD/Elfel.jl/docs/src/tutorials/tut_poisson_q4.md

 function assembleKF(Uh, kappa, Q)
 ```

+At the top of the `assembleKF` we look at the function `integrate!` to
-This function evaluates the integrals.
+evaluate the weak-form integrals.
 The key to making this calculation
 efficient is type stability.
 All the arguments coming in must have
 concrete types.
 This is why this function is a subfunction: the function
 barrier allows for all arguments to be resolved to concrete types.